 For the 100th anniversary year in 1999 there was a public concert in St John's Smith Square, including Vaughan Williams' Serenade to Music, Schönberg's Verklärte Nacht, and an excerpt from Schubert's opera Des Teufels Lustschloss.
 Concerts were also put on in that year to recreate the programmes from Concert No 1, Concert No 500, Concert No 1000 and Concert No 1500.
 In 2009 the 2000th concert included orchestral and choral music by Brahms, Gibbons, Purcell, Walton and a Club composer, Tony Summers.

-In recent years other popular developments have included the Concerto Workshop, in which several Club members perform concertos with the orchestra playing at sight, and occasional two-piano concerts.
-There is also the Opera Workshop, in which groups of singers perform excerpts from opera with piano accompaniment.
-A 'Nothing Too Serious' concert, featuring humorous or lighter music, takes place annually in December and is usually well attended.
+Twnety-first century developments include the Concerto Workshop, in which several Club members perform concertos with the orchestra playing at sight, and the Opera Workshop, in which groups of singers perform excerpts from opera with piano accompaniment.
+A 'Nothing Too Serious' concert, featuring ligher and humorous music, takes place annually in December and is usually well attended.

 Although the Club exists primarily for performance, a number of distinguished British composers were members in the first half of the twentieth century.
 Sir Hubert Parry, George Dyson and Sir Edward Elgar were all Honorary Members.
 Composers who also performed include Henry Walford Davies, Ralph Vaughan Williams, George Butterworth, Ernest Moeran and Patrick Hadley.

 In more recent times the most celebrated Club composer was Sir Lennox Berkeley, also President for many years until his death in 1989.
 His works were, and still are, regularly performed at the Club.
 Other recent Club composers whose works are still performed include Mervyn Horder, Ronald Chamberlain, Hugh Wood and Tony Noakes.